cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-insert.md

 Each column not present in the explicit or implicit column list will be filled with a default value, either its declared default value or null if there is no default.

-If the expression for any column is not of the correct data type, Greenplum Database attempts automatic type conversion.
+If the expression for any column is not of the correct data type, Cloudberry Database attempts automatic type conversion.

 `INSERT` into tables that lack unique indexes will not be blocked by concurrent activity.
 Tables with unique indexes might block if concurrent sessions perform actions that lock or modify rows matching the unique index values being inserted; the details are covered in [Index Uniqueness Checks](https://www.postgresql.org/docs/12/index-unique-checks.html) in the PostgreSQL documentation. `ON CONFLICT` can be used to specify an alternative action to raising a unique constraint or exclusion constraint violation error.
 (See [ON CONFLICT Clause](#section5a) below.)